Academic year: Australia and New Zealand

-Following southern hemisphere seasons, the main summer holiday between academic years encompasses most of December, all of January and sometimes a few days at the beginning of February, and always encompasses Christmas and New Year as well as usually Australia Day on 26 January.
-The exact start and finish date of the academic year varies between jurisdictions; in 2024 Queensland will start earliest on 22 January (the only jurisdiction to begin the academic year before Australia Day) and finish earliest on 13 December, while Tasmania will start latest on 6 February and finish latest on 19 December.
-In year 12, the term ends in November; for those who go on to university, the term usually starts in late February or early March.
+Following southern hemisphere seasons, the main summer holiday between academic years encompasses up to around half of December, all of January and sometimes a few days at the beginning of February, and always encompasses Christmas and New Year as well as usually Australia Day on 26 January.
+The exact start and finish date of the academic year varies between and sometimes even within jurisdictions; in 2024 Queensland started earliest on 22 January (the only jurisdiction to begin the academic year before Australia Day) and finished earliest on 13 December, while Tasmania started latest on 6 February and finished latest on 19 December.
+In Year 12, the final year of school, the term ends in November with exams taking place during late October and November; for those who go on to university, the term (commonly referred to as a semester or trimester) usually starts in late February or early March.

 New Zealand celebrates Waitangi Day on 6 February; the summer holidays in New Zealand may or may not extend as far as that day, depending on the year.